About Contact Frequency Rules

 If a custom rule includes Always allow contacts to receive the messages sent to this list/survey regardless of directory contact frequency rules, all contacts will receive the distribution, regardless of other custom rules or the directory rules.
 This setting always overrides all other rule settings.

-Otherwise, if different rules apply to the same distribution, the rule with the most restrictive setting will apply.
+Otherwise, if different rules apply to the same distribution, the custom rule or directory rule with the most restrictive setting will apply.

 When custom rules are evaluated